W12ONE/nx-take-home-npm/README.md

 ### ⚡️ Optimisation 2: Single Git Call + In-Memory Filtering

-A single `git log` is executed across the whole repo and then filtered in memory to match the desired subdirectories.
+A single git log is executed across the whole repo and then filtered in memory to match the desired subdirectories.
-This further reduced the execution time to around **1.6s**, but introduced additional complexity.
+This further reduced the execution time to around 1.6s, but introduced additional complexity.
+Note that the data-access package is no longer used in this version.
+It should be cleaned up or refactored so that the git log call is properly encapsulated there again.
+It has been retained for now, as the primary focus was on exploring optimisation potential.
+Tests will also need to be adjusted before this branch is ready for a pull request.

-> At this stage, I'd lean toward **parallelisation** for its balance of clarity and performance.
+> At this stage, I'd lean towards **parallelisation** for its balance of clarity and performance.
 > However, if this were to be used in production or at larger scale, the added complexity of the single-call strategy would likely be worth the reduced execution time.

 ---